 Entries by Martha Nelson

 “Wear a mask!”
-I stopped running and wheeled around to face the voice.
+I stopped running and wheeled around.
 “Pardon me?”
 A middle-aged woman ambled towards me on DC’s Glover-Archibald hiking trail.
 She was alone and walked with a long stick.
 “Wear a mask!” she shouted again, closing to within five yards of me.
-My arm hairs went erect and my […]
+“Don’t judge me,” I glowered.
+“I’m not judging you, I […]

 If you thought controversies over masks and lab-leaks were fever pitched, just hold your hats until the COVID-19 vaccine is licensed for kids under 12 this fall.
 Nothing gets Americans lathered up like policies that affect the safety of their kids.
 The diversity of opinions on this matter is about to skyrocket because the cost-benefits […]